Marquess of Ripon

-Marquess of Ripon, in the County of York was a title in the Peerage of the United Kingdom.
+Marquess of Ripon, in the County of York, was a title in the Peerage of the United Kingdom.
 It was created in 1871 for the Liberal politician George Robinson, 2nd Earl of Ripon.

 History

 The Robinson family descended from William Robinson (d.
 1616), a wealthy York merchant, Lord Mayor and Member of Parliament for York.
 His grandson Sir William Robinson also represented York in Parliament and served as High Sheriff of Yorkshire in 1638.
 Sir William's elder son Metcalfe Robinson sat as Member of Parliament for York and was created a Baronet in 1660 (see Robinson Baronets).
 He died childless in 1689 when the baronetcy became extinct.
 The title was revived in the following year when his nephew William Robinson was created a Baronet, of Newby in the County of York, in the Baronetage of England.
 Sir William represented both Northallerton and York in Parliament.
 His eldest son Metcalfe, the second Baronet, only survived him by four days and was succeeded by his younger brother, Tancred, the third Baronet.
 He was a Rear-Admiral in the Royal Navy.
 This line of the family failed on the death of his younger son, the fifth Baronet, in 1792.

 The late Baronet was succeeded by his first cousin once removed, Thomas Robinson, 3rd Baron Grantham, who became the sixth Baronet.
-He was the grandson of Thomas Robinson, fourth son of the first Baronet.
-Thomas Robinson was a prominent diplomat and politician and served as Ambassador to the Austrian Empire, as Secretary of State for the Southern Department and as Leader of the House of Commons.
-In 1761 he was created Baron Grantham, of Grantham in the County of Lincoln, in the Peerage of Great Britain.
-He was succeeded by his eldest son, the second Baron.
-He was also a successful diplomat and politician and served as Ambassador to Spain and as Foreign Secretary.
-Lord Grantham married Lady Mary Jemima, daughter of Philip Yorke, 2nd Earl of Hardwicke and Jemima Yorke, 2nd Marchioness Grey and 4th Baroness Lucas, granddaughter of Henry Grey, 1st Duke of Kent.
+He was the grandson of Thomas Robinson (fourth son of the first Baronet), a prominent diplomat and politician who served as Ambassador to the Austrian Empire, as Secretary of State for the Southern Department and as Leader of the House of Commons; in 1761 he was created Baron Grantham, of Grantham in the County of Lincoln, in the Peerage of Great Britain.
+He was succeeded by his eldest son, the second Baron, who was also a successful diplomat and politician who served as Ambassador to Spain and as Foreign Secretary.
+Lord Grantham married Lady Mary Jemima, daughter of Philip Yorke, 2nd Earl of Hardwicke, and Jemima Yorke, 2nd Marchioness Grey and 4th Baroness Lucas, granddaughter of Henry Grey, 1st Duke of Kent.